pola-rs/polars-book/docs/user-guide/sql/intro.md

 ## Context

 Polars uses the `SQLContext` to manage SQL queries .
-The context contains a dictionary mapping table names to their corresponding datasets[^1].
+The context contains a dictionary mapping `DataFrames` and `LazyFrames` names to their corresponding datasets[^1].
 The example below starts a `SQLContext`:

 {{code_block('user-guide/sql/intro','context',['SQLContext'])}}